johncobb/avr_328p_usart/README.md

 ```

 ### The code
 The code below initializes the led/clock/usart modules and prepares them for use.
-The while loop accumulates data on the usart prot until a charage return is received.
-Once received the console echos back the data received.
-The module also toggles a led on the board every second.
+The while loop accumulates data on the USART port until a carriage return is received.
+Once received the console echoes back the data received.
+The module also toggles a led on the microcontroller once per second.

 ```c++
 void main()